meierh/Embedded_System_Hands_On_I/Task_6/readme.md

 The simulated base voltage was made to fit the measured one.
 Obviously the simulated voltage is cleaner than the measured voltage.

-### Explanation or documented implementation of improved brightness step equality